-All updated home air conditioners run on R410a, also known as Puron.
+All updated home air conditioners in Raleigh run on R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
-This is due to a continued focus on lowering compounds known to affect the environment.
+This is due to a continued focus on lowering compounds known to negatively affect the environment.

 To understand the “why” behind AC rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the USA have air conditioners, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling functions.